ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 ## Prepare the Flask app to be deployed

-There's a few actions we need to take in our Flask application before we can deploy
+There are a few actions we need to take in our Flask application before we can deploy

 ### Update database connection